-Louise Stoupe is deputy chair of the firm’s Commercial Litigation and Trial Practice Group and a partner in the firm’s Intellectual Property Group.
+Louise Stoupe is co-chair of the firm’s Commercial Litigation and Trial Practice Group and a partner in the firm’s Intellectual Property Group.
 Ms. Stoupe’s practice is focused on intellectual property and international arbitration and litigation.
 She is a trial lawyer, recognized expert in e-discovery and international IP law and highly regarded counselor on IP issues to some of the largest technology companies in the world.
 Ms. Stoupe also specializes in international arbitration and was one of the primary drafters of Guam’s International Arbitration Law.

 Ms. Stoupe has been recognized for her cutting-edge work for Japanese clients and in 2008 was the second youngest person on the “Top 50 Under 45” list published by IP Law & Business.
 Ms. Stoupe is ranked in the current editions of Chambers Global (2016) and Chambers Asia Pacific (2016) for Dispute Resolution.
 She is recommended in the 2017 edition of The Legal 500 Asia Pacific for intellectual property and dispute resolution as well as the 2016 edition of The Legal 500 US for Trade Secrets.
 Ms. Stoupe has been recognized by the Japan edition of Best Lawyers in the category of Intellectual Property since the 2010 edition.

 Ms. Stoupe is licensed to practice law in California, England and Wales, and New Zealand.